Calling all Crafters and Florists:

 7. And Voilá!
 A beautiful seasonal wreath.

 Questions, comments, frustrations to vent?
 Did I make it seem too easy?
 Note I made my wreath over a period of a few days because I do not have the patience or attention span to do it all at once.
 Let me know how it goes if you make one!
-They make great gifts and grandma’s tend to love them.

 I learned this style from my wonderful WWOOF hostess Rita in Berlin last fall.
 Credit where credit is due.
 Thank you Rita!